Statement of Policy

 The policy and associated guidance provide a well-defined and organized approach for handing any potential threat to computers and data.

-At WashU, computer and network security incidents are processed by Information Security Office (ISO) in coordination with the department, WashU Protective Services, Human Resources, and/or General Counsel.
+At WashU, computer and network security incidents are processed by Office of Information Security (OIS) in coordination with the department, WashU Protective Services, Human Resources, and/or General Counsel.

-ISO should be notified of all computer and network security incidents that may affect the confidentiality, availability and/or integrity of the computer equipment or information at WashU.
+OIS should be notified of all computer and network security incidents that may affect the confidentiality, availability, and/or integrity of the computer equipment or information at WashU.

 - If the incident involves law enforcement or has legal ramifications, it is important to preserve the scene, document the situation, and not to destroy evidence that may reside within the system.
-There are Forensic processes that must be adhered to and it is highly recommended that the ISO be involved and a trained computer forensics expert be used or may require outside experts to handle.
+There are forensic processes that must be adhered to and it is highly recommended that the OIS be involved and a trained computer forensics expert be used or may require outside experts to handle.

-- ISO will notify the Area Specific Compliance Office (ASCO) for incidents that involve protected information.
+- OIS will notify the Area Specific Compliance Office (ASCO) for incidents that involve protected information.

 OIS will formalize a post incident response process and documentation of the lessons learned.